 Note: This section provides information about proprietary file formats that use FBX conversion.
 However, there are two file formats that do not use FBX as an intermediary: SketchUp and SpeedTree.
 For more information about importing these file formats, see the SketchUp Settings and SpeedTree topics.

 Unity supports FBX files which you can export from many 3D modeling applications.
 Use these guidelines to help ensure the best results:

-Note: In addition to these generation guidelines about exporting from 3d modeling applications, some 3d modeling applications have more specific information under these sections:
+In addition to these generation guidelines about exporting from 3d modeling applications, the following sections contain more specific information for these 3d modeling applications:

 Think about what you want to export: some scene objects are essential but others may be unnecessary.
 Applications often let you export selected objects or a whole scene.
 You can optimize the data in Unity by keeping only the essential objects.

 If you choose to export only specific objects in your scene, you can: